 Failure to reach a full, shared understanding of major events that led to unending wars and occupations in the Middle East and Southwest Asia as well as to the undermining of civil liberties has helped to alienate Americans from their government and media, a triumph for America’s enemies.
 So we must make every effort to establish a clear common interpretation of what actually happened.

 For the record, the interpretation of this writer, a professional historian and former State Department intelligence analyst, is that:

 1. The correct diagnosis of President George W. Bush’s performance in the run-up to the 9/11/2001 attacks is: criminal negligence.
 He was repeatedly warned that an al Qaeda attack was coming, yet he did nothing to protect the American people, which was his duty.
 The 9/11 Commission staff covered up Bush’s negligence by deliberately failing to ask him the obvious questions: what did he know and when did he know it?
-It appears that the Democrats on the Commission staff were eager to cover up mistakes Bill Clinton had made in dealing with al Qaeda, and so by tacit agreement the Democrats and Republicans on the staff avoided asking tough questions about either Clinton or Bush.
+It appears that the Democrats on the Commission staff were eager to cover up mistakes Bill Clinton had made in dealing with al Qaeda during his presidency, and so by tacit agreement the Democrats and Republicans on the staff avoided asking tough questions about either Clinton or Bush.

 2. Aware of his deep negligence, Bush sought to distract public and media attention by whipping up sentiment for attacking Iraq.
 Thus Bush’s need to distract attention from his negligence became one of the two main reasons for the U.S. attack on Iraq, the other being the efforts of Israel supporters, spearheaded by Deputy Secretary of Defense Paul Wolfowitz, to use U.S. troops against Israel’s enemies.
 These were the necessary and sufficient causes of the attack; all other alleged reasons for the attack were insignificant compared to these.
 In a crucial way, therefore, the war against Iraq was a War of Distraction.